Land Transport

 Emissions from the transport sector have increased at the fastest rate of all end-use sectors, tied with industry.
 It is critical for this sector to rapidly reduce emissions to help keep global temperature rise to 1.5°C.

-Developing a target-setting standard for companies in the land transport sector
+Developing a land transport sector target-setting standard

 For the first time, this updated guidance aligns automakers’ largest source of emissions - scope 3 category 11 ‘use phase’ i.e. those from driving sold vehicles - with 1.5°C. It also includes a commitment to work towards the phase out of new Internal Combustion Engine (ICE) cars and vans by 2035 in leading markets including but not limited to Europe, China, USA, Canada, UK, South Korea, Japan and Australia, and globally by 2040, or earlier per local regulations.
 Companies may demonstrate this commitment by signing the international Zero Emission Vehicles (ZEV) Declaration.